Buying agent: Real estate

 At one end of the spectrum lie the super introduced local property experts who can be an invaluable resource for a buyer who is set on off-market or pre-market properties as well as private deals.
 These professionals are often able to source off-market because they have close ties with estate agents (or, in the United States, real estate brokers), they know other local intermediaries who may flag exclusive confidential deals, such as lawyers, private bankers, investment managers or other professionals and they sometimes know personally the owners of the best luxury properties for sale in the area they cover.
 If this is what the buyer is looking for then the size of the company is less relevant as contacts are made over time and lie in the hands of a few experienced professionals who may operate within larger organizations as well as on their own.
 Buying agents also often have close ties with property developers where the agent can get access to new properties before they come onto the open market.

-The better buying agents will also have extensive knowledge of the properties in your target area and will contact owners of suitable properties directly to enquire if they would sell.
-This does put you in a weaker position in the negotiations but it means that you will have access to properties that other buyers won't and if your buying agent is a skilled negotiator then you may not have to pay a premium.
+Experienced buying agents often possess comprehensive knowledge of properties within a target market, enabling them to contact owners directly regarding potential off-market sales.
+While this proactive approach can sometimes reduce a buyer's negotiating leverage, it grants exclusive access to unlisted properties.
+Proficient negotiation by the agent can mitigate the risk of paying a premium price.

-At the other end of the spectrum there are agencies that act more like relocation companies, well organized, operate in various languages, help their clients with all required paperwork, are well connected to various professionals and other companies in order to provide a full-blown service; these companies may be less capable of scouting off-market transactions or deal directly with private property owners.
+Additionally, there are agencies relocation companies which offer paperwork services to clients; they are connected to various professionals and other firms and provide end-to-end services.
+These may be less capable of scouting off-market transactions, or deal directly with private property owners.